NV5 Invitational

-The NV5 Invitational is a golf tournament on the Korn Ferry Tour.
-It was first played as the Evans Scholars Invitational in May 2019 at The Glen Club in Glenview, Illinois.
+The Evans Scholars Invitational (formerly known as the NV5 Invitational) is a golf tournament on the Korn Ferry Tour.
+It was first played in May 2019 at The Glen Club in Glenview, Illinois.
 As part of COVID-19-related schedule changes to the Korn Ferry Tour season, the tournament was postponed to September 2020, and the location was changed to Chicago Highlands Club.
 In 2021 the tournament returned to May and to The Glen Club.

+Proceeds from the tournament benefit the Evans Scholars Foundation, which provides tuition and housing scholarships to caddies.
+In 2021, NV5 Geospatial Solutions agreed a five-year partnership as title sponsor for the event, after which the tournament was renamed the NV5 Invitational presented by Old National Bank.